Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: NC regular languages to control NC OPLs

 Generalizing this natural intuition into a rigorous replacement of the original control graph of any OPG with a different NC one which preserves Theorem~\ref{Th:GtoMSO} is the target of this section.
 To achieve it, we need a rather articulated path which is outlined below:

-\begin{enumerate} \item First, in the same way as in \cite{CreGuiMan78} we build a linear grammar $G^L$ associated with the original OPG $G$ (which is always assumed to be BDR) such that $L(G^L)$ is NC iff so is $L(G)$.
+\begin{enumerate} \item First, in the same way as in \cite{CreGuiMan78} we build a linear grammar $G^L$ associated with the original OPG $G$ (which is always assumed to be BDR) such that $L(G^L)$ is NC iff $L(G)$ is as well.

 \item Then, we derive from the control graph of $G^L$ another control graph $\mathcal{\overline C}(G^L)$ whose regular languages are NC\@.
 This will require a rather sophisticated transformation of the original $\mathcal{C}(G^L)$.